chinapedia/wikipedia.abstract.en/Page/Hollow_Earth.md

-Map_of_the_Interior_World.png's 1892 science-fiction novel _The Goddess of Atvatabar_]] The HOLLOW EARTH was a concept proposing that the planet Earth is entirely hollow or contains a substantial interior space.
+'s 1892 science-fiction novel _The Goddess of Atvatabar_]] The HOLLOW EARTH was a concept proposing that the planet Earth is entirely hollow or contains a substantial interior space.
 Notably suggested by Edmond Halley in the late 17th century, the notion was tentatively disproven by Pierre Bouguer in 1740, and definitively by Charles Hutton in his Schiehallion experiment around 1774.

 It was still occasionally defended through the mid 19th century, notably by John Cleves Symmes Jr. and Jeremiah N. Reynolds, but by this time was part of popular pseudoscience and no longer a scientifically viable hypothesis.